Stanford University Nike Tennis Camp, Lele Forood Sessions Stanford, California

 Stanford University, host of the Nike Tennis Camps for over 30 years, is hosting seven weeks of junior overnight and day camp this summer.
 Steeped in tradition, the Stanford University Nike Tennis Camp offers top notch training, world-class tennis facilities, and fun for players of all ages and ability levels.

 Multi-Week Sport Camp Experience!

-International or domestic campers seeking a multi-week sport camp experience, can easily combine any of our individual tennis camp sessions at this location with a weekend stay over to create the right camp program to fit your needs!
+International or domestic campers seeking a multi-week sport camp experience, can easily combine camp sessions 1&2 or 3&4 at this location with a weekend stay over to create the right camp program to fit your needs!
 Please note: No weekend stayover is available between sessions 2&3